-2016 is Wales’ ‘Year of Adventure’ and with its beautiful mountains, stunning coastline and amazing scenery, it has plenty to offer those looking for their adrenaline fix
+With its beautiful mountains, stunning coastline and amazing scenery, Wales has plenty to offer those looking for their adrenaline fix

 1. Coasteering in St David’s

 Clamber, wade, splash and jump your way around the Welsh Coastline |Crown copyright (2014) Visit Wales

 If you like canyoning, you’ll love this coastal version, which involves plenty of clambering over cliffs and wading through large rock pools.
 Depending on the route, some climbing and abseiling over various natural obstacles may also be required, as well as a few death-defying jumps into the waves below (these can usually be avoided on beginner routes).

 The dramatic Pembrokeshire coast is the perfect place to give this up-and-coming sport a go, with several activity companies in the area are offering fully guided tours for groups, individuals and families.
 Be warned though – you may find the kids are much less scared about the five metre drops than you are!

 Meet white water rafting’s little brother.
 Using heavy duty rubber rings and webbed gloves for accurate steering, white water tubing is the ultimate river experience and offers big thrills as your small tube is thrown around the swells of the River Dee.

 After a short safety briefing from your guide, you will be let loose down the river to ride 3km of rapids, rocks and white water, whilst trying your hardest not to capsize.
 Should the worst happen though, the river’s safety boat will be there to put you back on course.

 Llangollen itself is beautiful Welsh village, with plenty of hiking and biking on its doorstep, and the famous staircase canal locks are definitely worth a visit.

 3. Exploring Disused Mines near Betws-y-Coed